SamvelGalstyan15/Sports-image-classification/README.md

 # Sports-image-classification
-The model predicts 7 sports: cricket, wrestling, tennis, badminton, soccer, swimming, karate
+This CNN model predicts 7 sports by learning from sports photos.
+There sports: cricket, wrestling, tennis, badminton, soccer, swimming, karate